Free Walking Tour Berlin

 Dependency on Western Powers

-The legacy of the Berlin Conference on Africa can still be felt today.
-The consequences of the artificial division, economic exploitation, and cultural disruption have contributed to the continent’s challenges in achieving stability, development, and unity.
+The impact of the Berlin Conference with regards to Africa is still very much felt today.
+These and other effects of artificial division, accompanied by economic exploitations and cultural interference, have followed the continent a set of problems in achieving stability, development and unity.

 Political Instability